0 / 0

 5. Run the flow.
 After a few minutes, the generated model nugget is built and placed on the canvas, and results are added to the Outputs panel.
 You can view the model nugget, or save or deploy it in a number of other ways.

-6. Right-click the model nugget and select View Model.
+6. Hover over the resulting model nugget, then click the overflow menu and select View Model.
 You'll see details about each of the models created during the run.
 (In a real situation, in which hundreds of models may be created on a large dataset, this could take many hours.)

 If you want to explore any of the individual models further, you can click their links in the Estimator column to drill down and browse the individual model results.